ericardomuten/undergraduate-thesis-2016/README.md

 ### Medical Physics
 - *Study on 3D Imaging of Broadmann Area for Hand Gripping Activity Based on EEG Signal Using ICA-eLORETA* by Angga Bayu Prakhosha and Simon Willyanto Laufried.

+### Building Physics and Acoustics
+- *Designing of Web-Based Distributed Control System for Electric Lighting in SARAGA ITB Tunnel Scale Model* by Abdurrahman Al Muharik and Muhammad Mahendra Subrata.
+- *Development of Predictive Room Temperature Model Using Gray-Box Modelling* by Larasati Rahma Sya'bannisa and Reyza Arif Mahendra Natawidjaj.
+- *Evaluation and Treatment of Noise in Light Railway Transit Floor Based On Waveguide Finite Element - Boundary Element Method* by Ainil Khairin Nisa and Genta Muhammad Rahayu.

 ### Materials Science
 - *Electronic States Mapping in the Intrinsic Defects Formation of the (112)/(<img src="https://render.githubusercontent.com/render/math?math=\overline{112}">) Solar Cells <img src="https://render.githubusercontent.com/render/math?math=Cu_{2}ZnSnS_{4}"> (CZTS) with First-principles Method* by Kevin Octavian and Michael Yoshua.